 2. Weight Watchers Hash Brown Potato Soup

-This Weight Watchers soup recipe has been floating around for years.
-This soup is popular with members because it’s easy and low in points.
+This Weightwatchers soup has been floating around for years.
+This recipe is popular with members because it’s easy and low in points.

 I’ve seen a number of variations for this recipe including leaving out the gravy mix and using light cream of chicken soup instead.
 Feel free to add chopped chicken breast to bump up the protein if you’d like.